 1991-2008: Early Years of Blockchain Technology

 In 1992, they upgraded their system to incorporate Merkle trees that enhanced efficiency thereby enabling the collection of more documents on a single block.
-However, it is in 2008 that Blockchain History starts to gain relevance, thanks to the work one person or group by the name Satoshi Nakamoto.
+However, it is in 2008 that Blockchain History starts to gain relevance, thanks to the work of one person or group by the name of Satoshi Nakamoto.

 Satoshi Nakamoto is accredited as the brains behind blockchain technology.
-Very little is known about Nakamoto as people believe he could be a person or a group of people that worked on Bitcoin, the first application of the digital ledger technology.
+Very little is known about Nakamoto as people believe he could be a person or a group of people that worked on Bitcoin, the first application of digital ledger technology.

 Nakamoto conceptualized the first blockchain in 2008 from where the technology has evolved and found its way into many applications beyond cryptocurrencies.
 Satoshi Nakamoto released the first whitepaper about the technology in 2009.
-In the whitepaper, he provided details of how the technology was well equipped to enhance digital trust given the decentralization aspect that meant nobody would ever be in control of anything.
+In the whitepaper, he provided details of how the technology was well equipped to enhance digital trust given the decentralization aspect which meant nobody would ever be in control of anything.

 Ever since Satoshi Nakamoto exited the scene and handed over Bitcoin development to other core developers, the digital ledger technology has evolved resulting in new applications that make up the blockchain History.

 A very common question is, when was blockchain invented? we see can say Blockchain was invented in 1991.

 Want to become a Cryptocurrency expert?
 Enroll Now in Cryptocurrency Fundamentals Course

 In simple terms, Blockchain is a peer-to-peer distributed ledger that is secure and used to record transactions across many computers.
 The ledger’s contents can only be updated by adding another block linked to the previous block.
 It can also be envisioned as a peer-to-peer network running on top of the internet.